-Performance Measure Indicator(s) Data Source(s) Safety/Security Improve Traffic Accident Rates for the Backbone and Local Street System for roadway segments that exceed the statewide average accident rate (for comparable facility type) by more than 25% to the statewide average rate or lower.
+Performance Measure Indicator(s) Data Source(s) Safety/Security , , ' , Improve Traffic Accident Rates for the Backbone and Local Street System for roadway segments that exceed the statewide average accident rate (for comparable facility type) by more than 25% to the statewide average rate or lower.
 Reduce number of motor vehicle accidents of all categories (fatalities, injuries, property damage) per million vehicle miles over four year plan period.
 Implement traffic safety improvement projects (from priority list of safety enhancement projects), reducing number of high accident locations.
-Accident statistics from Caltrans, District 01, Safety Division; Accident reports and cumulative statistics from Police Departments and California Highway Patrol accident data; statewide traffic accident data reports; programmed safety projects in biannual STIP process; programmed safe routes to schools projects in STIP allocation to local agencies.
-Mobility/Accessibility Traffic flow on roadway segments and congestion/delay at key intersections measured at peak hour time periods and total 24-hour time period.
+Departments and California Highway Patrol accident data; statewide traffic accident data Mobility/Accessibility Traffic flow on roadway segments and congestion/delay at key intersections measured at peak hour time periods and total 24-hour time period.
 Level of Service determinations for the selected roadway segments and intersections will be based on Caltrans and Local Agency criteria.
 Level of Service (LOS) estimated for selected roadway segments, using appropriate planning level methodology and intersection LOS values for selected inter-sections.
-Changes in LOS values can be used to evaluate traffic flow conditions.
-A goal of LOS C (unless constrained by topographical and/or environmental factors) for roadway segments and LOS D for intersections as minimum levels for PM peak hour performance will be maintained.
-Results of the (2000) baseline analysis of roadway segments compared with traffic volumes at end of RTP update time frame.
-The analysis will use QRS II modeling, selected ground counts, and applicable LOS methodology and software.
-Sustainability/System Preservation Pavement Condition for selected segments and routes of the local roadway system.
+Changes in LOS values can be used evaluate traffic flow conditions.
+A go of LOS C (unless constrained by topographical and/or environmental factors) for roadway segments and LOS D for intersections as minimum levels for PM peak hour performance will be maintained. al J Sustainability/System Preservation Pavement Condition for selected segments and routes of the local roadway system.
 The postponement of needed maintenance results in deterioration of pavement surface and increased cost of repair.
 Pavement condition is only one measure of roadway system quality.
-Pavement Condition Index (PCI) from Pavement Management Program (PMP) updates as required to maintain PMS database and track progress in improving overall pavement quality.
-Adoption of a funding strategy and multi-year financing plan for roadway / pavement maintenance and rehabilitation in conformance with PMS guidelines.
-Pavement Management System (PMS) Report and report updates from consultant and/or local agency sources.
+Pavement Condition Index (PCI) from Pavement Management Program (PMP) updates as required to mainta PMS database and track progress in improving overall pavement quality.
+Adoption of a funding strategy and multi-year financing plan for roadway pavement maintenance and rehabilitation in conformance with PM guidelines.
+Report and report updates from consultant and/or local agency sources.
 The Metropolitan Transportation Commission's PMS software was used for the Mendocino County Region's PMS study.
-System Reliability State highways, county roads and local street closures and/or delays due to construction, road repairs, utility installation, Traffic flow delay: for occasional roadway closures of temporary nature, a time delay of twenty minutes or less Caltrans, District 01 construction and maintenance traffic control plan reports and filings.
-Caltrans, District 01 incident thirty minutes. thirty minutes. surveillance reports from all law enforcement agencies. and roadside maintenance. would be the goal.
-For roadway closures of an extended nature, detour routes and/or traffic management programs shall be implemented that do not increase travel time by more than thirty minutes. · --- --------------------------- -- ---
+System Reliability State highways, county roads and local street closures and/or delays due to construction, road repairs, utility installation, Traffic flow delay: for occasional roadway closures of temporary nature a time delay of twenty minutes or less and roadside maintenance. would be the goal.
+For roadway closures of an extended nature, detour routes and/or traffic management programs shall be implemented that do not increase travel time by more than thirty minutes. management response reports and CHP incident reports; Mendocino County Sheriff's Department, DOT reports; local agency Police Department records and detour plans filed by private contractors and traffic surveillance reports from all law enforcement agencies.